Mjmorell/Gobak/README.md

 # Gobak
-A more universal backup utility for users in Liberty University's IT Helpdesk
+A more universal backup utility for anyone to use.
+Still in the works